Evaluating Visual Properties via Robust HodgeRank: Experiments

-Table \ref{tab:data5-rank} shows the outcomes of the four ranking algorithms mentioned above.
-It is easy to see that removal of the top 5\% outliers in both LASSO+L2 and LBI $(50,1/25000)$ changes the orders of some competitive videos, such as V3 and V12.
-More importantly, both changes are in the same way, which indicates HLASSO is more biased than them and the effect of outliers is mainly within the highly competitive groups.
+Tab.\ref{tab:data5-rank} shows the outcomes of all competitors.
+For the sake of convenience, we rearrange the IDs according to their resulting rank returned by the unbiased LASSO+L2 method.
+Since the LASSO+L2 method is a standard unbiased algorithm, a reasonable algorithm should return a consistent result with this method.
+We can see that LBI succeeds in giving the most consistent result with LASSO+L2.
+The other algorithms, instead, exhibit a more significant difference with LASSO+L2.
+Fig.\ref{fig:vqa_rank} provides another visualization by means of the Bump Chart.
+Paying a careful look, it is easy to see that the removal of the top 5\% outliers in both LASSO+L2 and LBI changes the orders of some competitive videos, such as V3 and V12.
+Instead, HLASSO remains the same result as the L2 algorithm.
+This indicates HLASSO is more biased than the other two and the effect of outliers is mainly within the highly competitive groups.